skrey/yellow-extensions/plugins/preview/README.md

 How to add a preview?
 ---------------------
-Create a shortcut in the format `[preview LOCATION]`, you can add optional arguments:
+Create a `[preview]` shortcut.

+The following arguments are available, all but the first argument are optional:

 `LOCATION ` = location of parent page
 `STYLE` = preview list style